 Microvascular Angina

-How to Cite This Chapter: Sheth T, Pasierski T, Banasiak W, Leśniak W, Referowska M. Microvascular Angina.
+How to Cite This Chapter: Sibbald M, Pasierski T, Banasiak W, Leśniak W, Referowska M. Microvascular Angina.
 McMaster Textbook of Internal Medicine.
-Kraków: Medycyna Praktyczna. https://empendium.com/mcmtextbook/chapter/B31.II.2.5.1.3.?utm_source=nieznany&utm_medium=referral&utm_campaign=social-chapter-link Accessed October 06, 2024.
+Kraków: Medycyna Praktyczna. https://empendium.com/mcmtextbook/chapter/B31.II.2.5.1.3.
+Accessed December 05, 2025.

 Chapter Information

-Symptoms: Chest pain is often atypical; it may be very severe and usually develops on exertion but may also occur at rest.
-The pain usually lasts >10 minutes (up to >30 minutes after the end of exertion); it responds poorly to nitroglycerin.
+Symptoms: Chest pain is typically a retrosternal heaviness, tightness, or dull ache.
+It may be more intense and prolonged compared with other types of angina.
+It usually develops on exertion or with mental stress but may also occur after exercise or at rest.
+The pain usually lasts >10 minutes (up to >30 minutes after the end of exertion).
+It responds poorly to nitroglycerin.
 Symptoms of anxiety disorders may occur.
 Acute coronary syndrome may occur despite the absence of significant epicardial artery occlusion on angiography.

-Acetylsalicylic acid (ASA) and statins are recommended in all patients; treatment of chest pain using beta-blockers (first-line agents), nitrates, or calcium channel blockers: see Table 5 in Stable Angina Pectoris, see Table 6 in Stable Angina Pectoris.
+Acetylsalicylic acid (ASA) and statins are recommended in all patients.
+Treatment of chest pain using beta-blockers (first-line agents), nitrates, or calcium channel blockers: see Table 3.11-13, see Table 3.11-14.
 In patients not responding to these agents, used either alone or in combination, administer imipramine 50 mg once daily.
 Some studies have reported beneficial effects of angiotensin-converting enzyme inhibitors (ACEIs), sildenafil, ranolazine, L-arginine, and metformin.
 Behavioral interventions and physical exercise also may be beneficial.

 Prognosis is good with respect to survival and maintaining good left ventricular systolic function, but chronic symptoms affect the quality of life.